adetalhouet/ocp-ztp/README.md

 The goal is to leverage the latest capabilities from Red Hat Advanced Cluster Management (RHACM) 2.3+ to deploy an OpenShift cluster using the Zero Touch Provisioning on an emulated bare metal environment.

-The typical Zero Touch Provisioning flow is meant to work for bare metal environment; but if like me, you don't have a bare metal environment handy, or want to optimize the only server you have, make sure to review the section "Install requirements on the hub cluster".
+The typical Zero Touch Provisioning flow is meant to work for bare metal environment; but if like me, you don't have a bare metal environment handy, or want to optimize the only server you have, make sure to review the section "Ironic & Metal3".

 RHACM works in a hub and spoke manner.
 So the goal here is to deploy a spoke from the hub cluster.

 The overall setup uses the following components:

+- [Red Hat Advanced Cluster Management](https://www.openshift.com/products/advanced-cluster-management) (RHACM) provides the overall feature set to manage a fleet of cluster.
+It also provide all the foundational elements to create an [assisted service](https://github.com/openshift/assisted-service).

+If you do not have a baremetal cluster, you also need to deploy:

 - [Ironic](https://wiki.openstack.org/wiki/Ironic): It is the OpenStack bare metal provisioning tool that uses PXE or BMC to provision and turn on/off machines
 - [Metal3](https://metal3.io/): It is the Kubernetes bare metal provisioning tool.
 Under the hood, it uses Ironic.
 And above the hood, it provides an [operator](https://github.com/metal3-io/baremetal-operator) along with the CRD it supports: `BareMetalHost`
-- [Red Hat Advanced Cluster Management](https://www.openshift.com/products/advanced-cluster-management) (RHACM) provides the overall feature set to manage a fleet of cluster.
-It also provide all the foundational elements to create an [assisted service](https://github.com/openshift/assisted-service).

 Let's align on the Zero Touch Provisioning expectation: